jmscslgroup/catvehicle/README.md

 * [sicktoolbox](https://github.com/jmscslgroup/sicktoolbox)
 * [sicktoolbox_wrapper](https://github.com/jmscslgroup/sicktoolbox_wrapper)

+# System Requirements
+* Ubuntu 18.04 LTS (We cannot guarantee if it works on any other version of Ubuntu)
+* RAM: 4GB required, > 8GB recommended.

 # Citing this work
 If you find this work useful please give credits to the authors and developers by citing:
 ```json